Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 17:42 But then you quickly get into packages with source distributions and wheels and possibly binary distributions and how to do that.

-17:52 Packages are different than if you want to share an application.
+17:50 And then, but that's complete packages are different than if you want to share an application.

-17:56 So that's the part where I get fuzzy.
+17:55 So I do, that's the part where I get fuzzy.

 18:10 And if you share it on Heroku, it's going to be different than sharing a desktop application or a command line application or something.

-18:17 So and then also whether or not you want to assume people have Python or whether you want to package Python with it and what do you do with the dependencies and all that.
+18:17 And then also whether or not you want to assume people have Python or whether you want to package Python with it.

-18:27 So we've talked about all this before, and there's a lot of different solutions.
+18:27 So we've talked about all this before and there's a lot of different solutions.

 18:38 Start here and then get lost.

-18:40 There you go.
-I like it.
-It brings a lot of the stuff we talked about together.
+18:42 It brings a lot of the stuff we talked about together.

-18:44 Like for example, in the bring your own Python executable section, it's like here's a whole bunch of ways to do this.
+18:43 Like, for example, in the bring your own Python executable section.

-18:51 You could use pyinstaller, cxfreeze, constructor, which apparently I'd never heard of.
+18:51 You could use PyInstaller, CXFreeze, Constructor, which apparently I'd never heard of.

-18:58 Like there's a bunch of things in here and I actually have only heard about half of them.
+18:59 And I actually have only heard about half of them.

 19:01 So it's pretty cool.